deloma-de/primefaces-mobile/README.md

 ## Description

-PrimeFaces mobile is a module with mobile optimized components inside PrimeFaces till Version 6.2 which then was removed in 7.0.
+This project contains legacy mobile optimized components of [PrimeFaces](https://www.primefaces.org/) till Version 6.2 which then were removed in 7.0.
 Client side is based on [jQuery mobile](https://jquerymobile.com/).

 It contained some interesting mobile only UI components and renderer of existing versions and is a great framework to create hybrid applications with AJAX history back functionality.
 Valid use cases are B2B mobile applications used on MDA devices.

+## PrimeFaces Compatibility

+This project is compatible to following PrimeFaces versions

+* 6.x - mobile already included
+* 7.0 - compatible

 ## Documention

 Mobile is covered in the original PrimeFaces PDF [Documentation](https://www.primefaces.org/documentation/) till Version 6.2.

-## Showcase

-The legacy showcase source can be found at [Github](https://github.com/primefaces/primefaces-showcase-legacy/tree/6_1).

-We recommend **6.1** version / tag since from 6.2 many mobile components already did not worked anymore.

-## Components
+### Components

 * content
 * field